 Pursuant to Rule 7.1 of the Local Rules of the U.S. District Court for the

-Northern District of Texas, the Chamber of Commerce of the United States of plaintiff States' motion for partial summary judgment (Dkt.
-No. 27).
+Eastern District of Kentucky, the Chamber of Commerce of the United States of plaintiff States' motion for summary judgment (Dkt.
+No. 25).
 Plaintiffs and

 America and the National Federation of Independent Business Small Business Legal